Stamer-programer/Fortnite-Optimizer/README.md

 # Fortnite-Optimizer

-just optimize pc for fortnite
+just optimize your pc for fortnite